cedoor/mpc-hello-client-server/README.md

 and [emp-wasm-backend](https://github.com/voltrevo/emp-wasm-backend) for
 secure 2PC.

-It's a minimal web app where users can make 1-to-1 connections with each other and compute the larger of two numbers.
+It's a minimal web app where users can make 1-to-1 connections with a server and compute the larger of two numbers.

-Hosted on github pages: https://voltrevo.github.io/mpc-hello/.

 - 250 sloc
 - Simple frontend
-- P2P end-to-end encrypted communication
+- Communication with WebSocket
 - Circuit code included via ordinary project files

 ## Running Locally